 So why are so many application essays boring, generic, or disappointing?
 And is there a way to stand out among the hundreds or thousands of essays each admission officer reads each year?
 While there’s no denying that writing a strong college essay is a challenge, there are some common pitfalls you can easily avoid, giving yourself better odds of creating a stand-out essay.

-2. Don’t tell them what you think they want to hear
+Don’t write what you think they want to hear

 You imagine the person reading your essay has a fat, red marker poised to circle any weaknesses, doubts, or inconsistencies.
 So you write about yourself like you’re a classic hero on a journey, meeting each obstacle with optimism and overcoming each one with hard work.
 At the end, the sun is setting over a beautiful ocean.
 Yawn.